pbentkowski/MHC_Evolution/README.md

 This branch **MhcEvo2000** has the ability to be run parellel on multi-core CPUs using openMP with *#pragma omp parallel* preprocessor calls. **It aims at simulating the sexual selection component in MHC gene copy number variation**.

+This is a new development - the program used for research and papers is in the branch **InDeapthInfection**.

 Documentation:
 -----------